stuartsierra/cljque/README.md

 Modules:

+* cljque-parent - the top-level container for other modules
 * cljque-base - the core library, with no external dependencies
 * cljque-netty - adaptors between the Netty I/O library and Cljque; *currently broken*